Posted on Leave a comment

 Here’s how he was back in the day, in the woods, so full of life that he once chased a coyote all over the place!

 Rufus has many health issues, which is why you never hear me mention him on these adventures with Miles.
 He is too tired to go.
 Back in the day he could run like a cartoon character with wheels for legs.
 He was the fierce Alpha, always bossing Miles around and trying to boss others, too.
 Now he is an old man, and how quickly that happened!
-He had a hard start to life and then we found each other and he’s had a wonderful life but now he is a tired old man with many problems.
+He had a hard start to life and then we found each other and he’ had a wonderful life but now he is a tired old man with many problems.
 He has Addison’s disease, which is a pretty big deal in itself, requiring a shot every month and Prednisone every other day.
 He has a previously broken leg and back (part of the unknown hard life) and spinal stenosis.
 So the vet said don’t let him jump off of things!

 My son and I put our mattresses and box springs on the floor so Rufus would have less far to go if he tries to jump before we have time to stop him.
 Because we certainly don’t intend to make him sleep on the floor, all by himself!
 Sheesh!
 My chiropractor gave me what I believe was the Stink Eye when I told him about this.
 “You sleep with your dog?” he asked, putting an unpleasant tone to the word “dog” and intimating that I curl up with him in a dog bed on the floor.
-I did not mention that there are actually two dogs.
+I did not mention that there are actually two dogs in my bed.

 Good vantage point from which to guard the house from intruders.
 See who’s closest to the door?